dipy/dipy/doc/api_changes.rst

 - All available actors are in ``dipy.viz.actor`` instead of ``dipy.fvtk.actor``.
 - UI elements are available in ``dipy.viz.ui``.

 ``dipy.viz`` depends on FURY package.
-To get more informations about FURY, got to https://fury.gl
+To get more informations about FURY, go to https://fury.gl

 DIPY 0.14 Changes